The Lambrechts-Stanley Model of Configuration Spaces: Labeled graph complexes

-We now give a graphical interpretation of \Cref{def.gra-r}, in the spirit of \Cref{sec.graphs-with-loops}.
+We now give a graphical interpretation of Definition~\ref{def.gra-r}, in the spirit of Section~\ref{sec.graphs-with-loops}.
 We view $\Gra^{\circlearrowleft}_{R}(U)$ as spanned by graphs with $U$ as set of vertices, and each vertex has a label which is an element of $R$.
 The $\Gra^{\circlearrowleft}_{n}$-comodule structure collapses subgraphs as before, and the label of the collapsed vertex is the product of all the labels in the subgraph.
+An example of graph in $\Gra_{R}^{\circlearrowleft}(\underline{3})$ is given by (where $x,y,z \in R$):